fronto/reading_guide/README.md

 For a more thorough overview of how to use and configure Linux I would also recommend:

-“The Unix and Linux system administration handbook, 4th edition” by Nemith, Snyder Hein and Walley.
+"The Unix and Linux system administration handbook, 4th edition" by Nemith, Snyder Hein and Walley.

-Here is book’s website:
+Here is book's website:

 http://www.admin.com/